metalama/Metalama.Documentation/content/conceptual/aspects/templates/template-dynamic-code.md

   * `meta.Target.Field.Value`, `meta.Target.Property.Value`, or `meta.Target.FieldOrProperty.Value` allow getting or setting the value of the target field or property.
   * `meta.Target.Parameter.Value` allows getting or setting the value of the target parameter.
   * `meta.Target.Method.Parameters[*].Value` allows getting or setting the value of a target method's parameter.
-* _Invokers_, i.e. APIs that, given a compile-time <xref:Metalama.Framework.Code.IMethod>, <xref:Metalama.Framework.Code.IField>, <xref:Metalama.Framework.Code.IProperty>, ... returns a `dynamic` object that generate a call to this object.
+* _Invokers_, i.e., APIs that, given a compile-time <xref:Metalama.Framework.Code.IMethod>, <xref:Metalama.Framework.Code.IField>, <xref:Metalama.Framework.Code.IProperty>, ... return a `dynamic` object that generates a call to this object.
 For instance:
     * `method.Invoke( a, b, c )`, or
     * `field.Value`

   For details regarding invokers, see below, [Generating calls to the call model](#generating-calls-to-the-code-model).

 ### Using dynamic expressions